-Mr. Hoffman, a Director of the Company, retired as a partner of the law firm of Simpson Thacher & Bartlett on December 31, 1999.
-Simpson Thacher & Bartlett rendered legal services to the Company during the fiscal year ended December 31, 1999.
+Mr. Hoffman, a Director of the Company, retired as a partner of the law firm of Simpson Thacher & Bartlett on December 31, 1999, but remained of Counsel.
+Simpson Thacher & Bartlett rendered legal services to the Company during the fiscal year ended December 31, 2001.